Demo

 # List properties

-Then add the ListProperties plugin to your plugin list and configure the toolbar.
+After installing the editor, add ListProperties to your plugin list and toolbar configuration:

 To enable selected sub-features of the list properties, add their configuration to your editor.
 Set true for each feature you want to enable: